Firstly well done to the Chartered Physiotherapy Society (CSP) for getting their exercise for falls prevention message out on BBC breakfast.

 I don’t doubt that most in the exercise industry are well meaning individuals but there is a complete void in terms of meaningful education pathways.

 Sure there are courses available that enable you to work with people who are suffering from heart disease or cancer for example.

 Thankfully these groups of people don’t make up the majority of the older adult population however.
 Far more common are general musculoskeletal issues such as osteoarthritis and tendinitis.

 To work with these people you must understand force and how to manipulate it in order to achieve positive results.

-I can’t count the number of older adults who find their way to me having embarked on an exercise programme to combat the effects of ageing, only to be injured by well meaning trainers or poor advice from exercise professionals simply not educated in how to work with these people.
+I see numerous older adults who find their way to me having embarked on an exercise programme to combat the effects of ageing, only to be injured by well meaning trainers.

 That’s a missed opportunity and it’s the physiotherapy profession who have, to their credit, stepped in to fill this void.
 The unfortunate thing is they’re not trained to deliver this either.